 Two consultant surgeons from the UK have worked for many years in Zanzibar and Tanzania and are currently involved in a project to support and improve the services to this hospital.
 They have established a comprehensive obstetric service including provision for caesarean sections, in addition to renovating all hospital wards and the operating theatre, establishing a blood transfusion service, building a new maternity unit and training numerous staff.

-The current focus of HIPZ is to improve maternal and child health services.
-Doctors or surgeons of any speciality are welcome – however we generally require visiting health professionals to be able to stay for a period of 6 months or more.
+Doctors or surgeons of any specialty are welcome – however we generally require visiting health professionals to be able to stay for a period of 6 months or more.
 Obstetric, Paediatric, General Surgery and GP experience are particularly useful.
 Midwives able to work for a period of 6 months would also be extremely helpful.